J-oseph/RISC-Processor-on-FPGA/README.md

 # RISC-Processor-on-FPGA
 Verilog implimentation of a 5-stage RISC processor.
 Will most likely not ever be fully capable.
+Made using Quartus and simulated with ModelSim.

+How to use:
+  Hard code the instructions into the instruction memory and hard code default states in RF.

 Progress:
   + rough outline of PC, IF, ID, EXE